Free Trial

 What is Goldman Sachs Access Investment Grade Corporate Bond ETF's current short interest?

-Short interest is the volume of Goldman Sachs Access Investment Grade Corporate Bond ETF shares that have been sold short but have not yet been covered or closed out.
-As of June 15th, traders have sold 41,000 shares of GIGB short.
-0.27% of Goldman Sachs Access Investment Grade Corporate Bond ETF's shares are currently sold short.
+Short interest is the volume of Goldman Sachs Access Investment Grade Corporate Bond ETF shares that have been sold short but have not yet been closed out or covered.
+As of June 30th, investors have sold 600 shares of GIGB short.
+0.00% of Goldman Sachs Access Investment Grade Corporate Bond ETF's shares are currently sold short.
 Learn More on Goldman Sachs Access Investment Grade Corporate Bond ETF's current short interest.

 What is a good short interest percentage for Goldman Sachs Access Investment Grade Corporate Bond ETF?